Chinese idioms about approaching danger

 Being scared of the paranormal; irrational fear of dark and shadows.

-Frightened of your own shadow
+Roughly equivalent to: Frightened of your own shadow.

 Every bush harbors an enemy

 Being paranoid - believing everyone is out to get you.
-To be beleaguered
+To be beleaguered.

 曲突徙薪